vfarcic/devops26/manuscript/06-env.md

 Where many diverge from "Git as the only source of truth" is in the deploy phase.
 Teams often build a Docker image and use it to run containers inside a cluster without storing the information about the specific release to Git.
 Stating that the information about the release is stored in Jenkins breaks the principle of having a single source of truth.
 It prevents us from being able to recreate the whole production system through information from a single Git repository.
 Similarly, saying that the data about the release is stored as a Git tag breaks the principle of having everything stored in a declarative format that allows us to recreate the whole system from a single repository.

 Many things might need to change for us to make the ideas behind GitOps a reality.
 For the changes to be successful, we need to define a few rules that we'll use as must-follow commandments.
-Given that the easiest way to understand something is through vivid examples, I will argue that **the processes employed in Continuous Delivery and DevOps are similar to how Buckingham Palace operates and very different from Hogwarts School of Witchcraft and Wizardry**.
+Given that the easiest way to understand something is through vivid examples, I will argue that **the processes employed in Continuous Delivery and DevOps are similar to how Buckingham Palace operates and are very different from Hogwarts School of Witchcraft and Wizardry**.
 If that did not spark your imagination, nothing will.
 But, since humans like to justify their actions with rules and commandments, we'll define a few of those as well.

 ## Ten Commandments Of GitOps Applied To Continuous Delivery